 Bypassing Google Password Alert with One Line of Code

-- 1 minGoogle Password Alert has became very popular recently.
-It’s very useful and can be a great defensive way to mitigate phishing damages against Google users.
+- 1 minGoogle Password Alert has become very popular recently.
+It’s practical and a great defensive way to mitigate phishing damages against Google users.

-As soon as it arrives, it has been bypassed several times, and Google has patched all the known techniques.
-After I heard that Google has patched all known techniques, I thought about testing it to see how long would it takes for me to bypass it.
+It has been bypassed several times as soon as it arrives, and Google has patched all the known techniques.
+After hearing that Google had patched all known techniques, I thought about testing it to see how long it would take me to bypass it.

-The first idea that came to me was to use document.write, encode the phishing page in Unicode, and see the results.
+My first idea was to use documents.write and encode the phishing page in Unicode, and see the results.
 The method worked successfully in v1.12.

-I have reported the vulnerability to Google via Google VRP page, and the team member asked me to report it to the project’s Github page.
-I have reported it to Github on June 24, and not received a response from Google about patching the bypass.
-The next version, v1.13 has been released without patching the issue.
-Therefore, the bypass currently working on v1.13.
+I reported the vulnerability to Google via the Google VRP page, and the team member asked me to write it to the project’s Github page.
+I reported it to GitHub on June 24 and did not receive a response from Google about patching the bypass.
+The next version, v1.13, has been released without fixing the issue.
+Therefore, the bypass is currently working on v1.13.

 Github Report: https://github.com/google/password-alert/issues/72

-A full example would be as the following:
+A complete example would be as the following:

 <script>document.write("[PAGE IN UNICODE]");</script>